webpack/webpack.js.org/src/content/blog/2020-10-10-webpack-5-release.md

 The Persistent Cache will automatically create multiple cache files depending on usage to optimize read and write access to and from the cache.

-By default timestamps will be used for snapshoting in development mode and file hashes in production mode.
+By default timestamps will be used for snapshotting in development mode and file hashes in production mode.
 File hashes allow to use Persistent Caching on CI too.

 #### Compiler Idle and Close